scriptclump/open_source_question_answers/wordpress.md

 	remove_filter()
 	remove_all_filters()

-=> What are the template tags in WordPress?
+**What are the template tags in WordPress?**

 A template tag is code that instructs WordPress to “do” or “get” something.
 Like in header.php  we will use the tag bloginfo(‘name’) to get “Site Title” from wp-options table which is set in Setting > General at WordPress dashboard.
 	The the_title() template tag is used to display the post title. wp_list_cats() is  for display categories.
 	get_header() for getting header.
 	get_sidebar() for display the sidebar on page. get_footer() for get the footer content on page.

-=> How to write the short code in WordPress php file?
+**How to write the short code in WordPress php file?**

 Using do_shortcode() function inside of php echo tag.
 A very simple solution is to use the do_shortcode() function inside a PHP echo tag.
 	<?php do_shortcode("[shortcode]"); ?>
 	0
 	1
 	<?php do_shortcode("[shortcode]"); ?>
 	Short code is used in WordPress post or page and text box widget and php file.

-=> What are rules to follow in WordPress plugin development?
+**What are rules to follow in WordPress plugin development?**

 Find a unique name
 	Setup a prefix (related to your brand)
 	Create the plugin’s folder
 	Create sub-folders for PHP files, assets, and translations